Message from the Director

 - What are the consequences of multilingual and multimodal (text, image, voice, sound) communication for expressing culture and re-presenting the self?

-- What are the interactional strategies for enhanced intercultural communication?
+- What are the interactional strategies for effective and equitable intercultural communication?

 - What significance does the current spread of geopolitically important languages (such as English) have for the use and development of other languages?